Bihari culture: Shravani Mela

 Shravani Mela is an important month-long ritual observance, held along a 108-kilometre route linking the towns of Sultanganj and Deoghar (now located in the state of Jharkhand.)
 It is held every year in the Hindu month of Shravan (the lunar month of July–August).
 Pilgrims, known as Kanwarias, wear saffron-coloured clothes and collect water from a sacred Ghat (river bank) at Sultanganj.
 They walk the 108 km stretch barefoot to the town of Deoghar to bathe a sacred Shiva-Linga.
 The observance draws thousands of people from all over India to the town of Deoghar.

 Media

 Print

 Popular Hindi newspapers in Bihar include the Hindustan Times, Dainik Jagran, Navbharat Times, Aj The Hindu and Prabhat Khabar.
 E-papers, such as the Bihar Times and Patna Daily, have become very popular among educated Biharis, especially those living outside the region.
 National English dailies like The Times of India and The Economic Times and Bihar Now are read in urban regions.

 Electronic

 Several national and international television channels are popular in Bihar.
-DD Bihar, Sahara Bihar, and ETV Bihar-Jharkhand are the channels dedicated specifically to Bihar.
+DD Bihar, Sahara Bihar, and Zee Bihar-Jharkhand are the channels dedicated specifically to Bihar.
 In 2008, two dedicated Bhojpuri channels, called Mahuaa TV, and Purva TV were launched.

 Several government radio channels exist in Bihar.
 All India Radio has stations in Bhagalpur, Daltonganj, Darbhanga, Patna, Purnea, and Sasaram.
 Other government radio channels include Gyan Vani in Patna; Radio Mirchi, also in Patna; and Radio Dhamaal in Muzaffarpur.